Kami-chanw/SeekDeeper/gpt/README.md

 Fine-tuning generally reuses the hyperparameter settings from pre-training.
 A dropout layer ($p = 0.1$) is added before the classifier.
 The learning rate is set to $6.25e^{-5}$, and the batch size is set to 32.
 In most cases, training for 3 epochs is sufficient.
 Additionally, a linear learning rate decay strategy with warmup is used, with a warmup proportion of $0.2\%$ of the total training steps.
 The weight of the classification loss is set to 0.5.

-## [Inference

-](./inference.ipynb)
-During inference, we will load the pre-trained parameters into our GPT model and compare its generative capabilities with the fine-tuned model.
-We also evaluate the fine-tuned model's performance on the SST-2 test set, achieving 91% accuracy, which aligns with the original paper's results.

 ## Appendix
 ### How to download pretrained GPT?
 Run the following command in the terminal